 The Professional Education Committee develops and implements education and related programs to help prescribers meet the requirements of the North Carolina STOP Act.

 The Community Education & Prevention Committee works to deliver education to community groups, houses of worship, schools, businesses, and the general public on the biochemistry of opioids and opioid use disorder (OUD), preventing the onset of OUD, and dismantling the stigma of opioids.
 The Committee also oversees media relations, community presentations, and the collecting of medications to reduce the risk of OUD and drug diversion in Gaston County.

-The Clergy Opioid Outreach Subcommittee works through the Gaston Faith and Opioids Program to build the skills of
+The Faith and Opioids Group works through the Gaston Faith and Opioids Program to build the skills of

 The Medication Take-back Subcommittee conducts drug take-back programs at community events and houses of worship so county residents can safely dispose of opioids and other medications and prevent their diversion.
 It also disseminates information on the locations of drug boxes where collected medications will be safely destroyed.

 The Treatment Linkages Committee works to assure Gaston County has an adequate supply of effective, accessible, and integrated medical and behavioral treatment resources to meet the demand of all persons with OUD.

 The Opioid Prevention and Treatment Champions Workgroup is developing the Opioid Prevention and Treatment Champions Program to strengthen the capacity of for-profit and nonprofit organizations to meet the opioid-related needs of employees and constituents without stigma.
 The workgroup is a joint initiative of the Community Education and Prevention and the Treatment Linkages Committees.